 Communicate proactively

-Don't make brokers chase you for updates.
-Call them when you've picked up.
-Text when you're an hour out from delivery.
-If there's a delay — a breakdown, traffic, weather — call immediately.
+Do not make brokers chase you for updates.
+Call them when you have picked up.
+Text when you are an hour out from delivery.
+If there is a delay — a breakdown, traffic, weather — call immediately.
 Brokers hate surprises.
 The carriers they call back are the ones who never make them wonder where their freight is.

-How to move from a load board carrier to a preferred carrier
+How to move from load board carrier to preferred carrier

 - After a successful load: Call the broker.
 Introduce yourself by name.
 Tell them what lanes you run regularly and ask what lanes they move the most freight on.